EVOLVED-5G/CAPIF_API_Services/docs/test_plan/api_security_service/README.md

      2. body returned must accomplish **ProblemDetails** data structure, with:
         * status 404
         * title with message "Not Found"
-        * detail with message "Invoker not found".
+        * detail with message "Security context not found".
-        * cause with message "API Invoker not exists or invalid ID".
+        * cause with message "API Invoker has no security context".

 ## Test Case 17: Revoke the authorization of the API invoker for APIs without valid apfID.